pypa/packaging.python.org/source/guides/hosting-your-own-index.rst

 ..
 [1] For complete documentation of the simple repository protocol, see
        :ref:`simple repository API <simple-repository-api>`.

 ..
-[2] Can be configured to fall-back to PyPI (or another package index)
+[2] Can be configured to fall back to PyPI (or another package index)
        if a requested package is missing.

 .. _Twisted: https://twistedmatrix.com/